ZebraSeller/Youtube-Cards-Colorizer/README.md

 # Youtube-Cards-Colorizer
- A Chrome Extension that colorizes youtube video cards based on user-set criterias Works on youtube front page (recommendation feed), search results, and watching page.
+ A Chrome Extension that colorizes youtube video cards based on user-set criterias. <br>
+ Works on youtube front page (recommendation feed), search results, and watching page.
 ![Alt text](/assets/demo-screenshot.png?raw=true "Demo Screenshot")
 ## How to Use: